Jaldekoa/BCRA-Wrapper/README.md

 - ### Cheques denunciados v1.0
 You will be able to consult reported, lost, stolen or adulterated checks.
 The information available here is provided by the financial entities operating in the country and is published without alterations.

-- ### Estadísticas v2.0
+- ### Estadísticas v3.0
-You will be able to access resources related to the main variables information published by the BCRA.
+You will be able to access resources related to the main and monetary variables information published by the BCRA.

 - ### Central de Deudores v1.0
 You will be able to access resources related to the main variables information published by the BCRA.